gardener/dependency-watchdog/docs/concepts/probestatus.md

 	backOff      *time.Timer
 }
 ```
 If a probe is successful then its `successCount` will be incremented.
-It can have an max value upto `SuccessThreshold`.
+It can have an max value as defined in `SuccessThreshold`.
 Similarly if the probe is unsuccessful its `errorCount` will be incremented.
-It can have a max value upto `FailureThreshold`.
+It can have a max value as defined in `FailureThreshold`.

 Only if a probe has a `successCount` >= `SuccessThreshold` will it be considered as `Healthy`.
 Similarly a probe will be considered `Unhealthy or Failed` if its `errorCount` >= `FailureThreshold`.